modmail-dev/modmail-docs/installation/README.md

 ## Create a Discord bot

-The first step in setting up Modmail is to create a Discord bot.&#x20;
+The first step in setting up Modmail is to create a Discord bot.

 Head over to the [**Discord Developer Portal**](https://discordapp.com/developers/applications/) and create a new application.